 Not only does this practice addition, but it also reviews writing numbers.
 I purchased the large dice from Dollar Tree.
 Regular dice obviously works just the same.

 This is an activity I made last Valentine’s to review upper and lower case letters.
 Simply find the correct match of hearts by combining upper and lower case letters.
 You can find my printable HERE but it looks blurry when I pull it up.
 I’m not sure how it prints.
-It is a PowerPoint document so if you are interested in me emailing the file directly to you, let me know.

 One thing our Kindergarten works on at the beginning of the year is knowing the correct order of the alphabet.
 These Magnetic ABC Order Worksheets from Make, Take and Teach are excellent!
 Place the worksheet on a cookie tray, and use magnetic letters to fill in the blanks.
 They come from their Cookie Sheet Activities Set which is only $3.50 in their store.
 Definitely a purchase you will not regret!